mvolkmann/blog/src/swift/Xcode.md

 type and function definition that encloses the code being viewed sticks at the top of the editor window to provide context.

+To scroll to a sticky header, click it.

 ### Multiple Editor Panes

 To open a file in a new split pane,